Syamsir Alam: Club career

 Born in Agam, Alam played youth football for Peñarol, Heerenveen and Vitesse Arnhem.
 After playing for Visé, he signed on loan for D.C.
 United.

 In 2014, he signed with Sriwijaya FC.

 On December 27, 2014, he signed with Pelita Bandung Raya.

 in early 2021, Alam returned to his career in football.

 he had decided to retire early at the age of 23 after the last time he defended the club Persiba Balikpapan.
 Alam then moved into the world of entertainment by hosting a TV show.
 But he expressed interest in returning to playing football.

 there are at least two figures who managed to persuade him to return to the world of football. namely Raffi Ahmad and Hamka Hamzah. they then convinced him to come back and try again his career in the world of football.

-In April 23, 2021, Syamsir Alam signed a contract with Indonesian Liga 2 club RANS Cilegon.
+On April 23, 2021, Syamsir Alam signed a contract with Indonesian Liga 2 club RANS Cilegon.